-Rent income amounted to ₱88.4 million, ₱88.6 million and ₱78.7 million in 2011, 2010 and 2009, respectively (see Notes 13, 20 and 29).
+Rent income amounted to \$\mathbb{P}23.4\$ million and \$\mathbb{P}21.9\$ million for the three months ended March 31, 2012 and 2011, respectively (see Notes 13, 20 and 29).

 Impairment of AFS Financial Assets - Significant or Prolonged Decline in Fair Value and Calculation of Impairment Loss.
 The Jollibee Group determines that an AFS financial asset is impaired when there has been a significant or prolonged decline in the fair value below its cost.
 The Jollibee Group determines that a decline in fair value of greater than 20% of cost is considered to be a significant decline and a decline for a period of more than 12 months is considered to be a prolonged decline.
 This determination of what is significant or prolonged requires judgment.
 In making this judgment, the Jollibee Group evaluates, among other factors, the normal volatility in price.
 In addition, impairment may be appropriate when there is evidence of deterioration in the financial health of the investee, industry and sector performance.